pangolinjs/core/README.md

 ### Tasks
 These are the main Gulp tasks:
 * Run `gulp` to start the default task.
 Watches for file changes and starts Browsersync.
-* Run `gulp development` to start the default task.
-Doesn't watch for file changes.
+* Run `gulp development` to start the default task without file watching and Browsersync.
 * Run `gulp preview` to create a prototype preview.
 Minifies CSS, JavaScript and images.
 Doesn't generate component HTML.
 * Run `gulp production` to create prduction ready files.
 Minifies CSS, JavaScript and images.
 Doesn't generate any HTML.